team-micro/travel-web-app/README.md

 # Travel Application using Microservices
 ## Overview
-A travel application implemented using a microservice-based approach to build modular and scalable backend web-services to be ready to be deployed to the cloud
+A travel application implemented using `Java Spring Boot` applying a microservice-based approach to build modular and scalable `Docker` based `REST API` web-services ready to be deployed to the cloud.

+## Dependencies
+### Core
+- Spring Boot
+- Java JDK 11
+- MySQL
+- Docker

+### Testing
+- Python 3.9
+-

 ## Project Structure
 ```
 .